Canada lynx

-A specialist predator, the Canada lynx depends heavily on the snowshoe hare (Lepus americanus) for food.
-This leads to a prey-predator cycle, as Canada lynxes respond to the cyclic rises and falls in snowshoe hare populations over the years in Alaska and central Canada.
+It is a specialist predator and depends heavily on the snowshoe hare (Lepus americanus) for food.
+This leads to a prey-predator cycle, as the Canada lynx population responds to the cyclic rises and falls in snowshoe hare populations over the years in Alaska and central Canada.
 The Canada lynx population increases with an increasing hare population; if the hare population decreases in a given area, it moves to areas with more hares and has fewer offspring.
-The Canada lynx hunts mainly around twilight, or at night, when snowshoe hares tend to be active.
-The lynx waits for the hare on specific trails or in "ambush beds", then pounces on it and kills it by a bite on its head, throat or the nape of its neck.
+The Canada lynx hunts mainly around twilight, or at night, when the snowshoe hare tends to be active.
+The Canada lynx waits for the hare on specific trails or in "ambush beds", then pounces on it and kills it by a bite on its head, throat or the nape of its neck.
 Individuals, particularly of the same sex, tend to avoid each other, forming "intrasexual" territories.
-The mating season is roughly a month long (from March to early April).
-After a gestation of two to three months, a litter of one to eight kittens is born.
-Offspring are weaned at 12 weeks.
+The mating season is roughly a month long from March to early April.
+After a gestation of two to three months, females give birth to a litter of one to eight kittens, which are weaned at the age of 12 weeks.

-This lynx occurs predominantly in dense boreal forests, and its range strongly coincides with that of the snowshoe hare.
 Given its abundance throughout the range and lack of severe threats, the Canada lynx has been listed as Least Concern on the IUCN Red List.
-This lynx is regularly trapped for the international fur trade in most of Alaska and Canada but is protected in the southern half of its range due to threats such as habitat loss.
+It is regularly trapped for the international fur trade in most of Alaska and Canada but is protected in the southern half of its range due to threats such as habitat loss.

 Taxonomy

 The scientific name Felis lynx canadensis was proposed by Robert Kerr in 1792 who described a lynx from Canada.
-In the 19th and early 20th centuries, several lynx zoological specimens were described:
+In the late 19th century, several lynx zoological specimens were described: